A Company Benchmark of Packaged First Foods in Southeast Asia

 • Products of the same food category from different companies have shown varying results in nutrient composition.
 These range from products that do not meet any nutritional requirements to those that fully ‘pass’ the nutritional assessment – and this must serve as a demonstration to companies that it is possible to improve the nutritional composition of their CPCF product portfolio.

-• No company fully ‘passed’ the labeling criteria.
-Thus, companies are urged to improve the labeling of their CPCF to ensure messaging that protects exclusive and continued breastfeeding, and instructs on age-appropriate and safe use of blended/puréed CPCF, including spouted products.
+• No company fully ‘passed’ the labelling criteria.
+Thus, companies are urged to improve the labelling of their CPCF to ensure messaging that protects exclusive and continued breastfeeding and instructs on age-appropriate and safe use of blended/puréed CPCF, including spouted products.
 CPCF labels must also have complete information about the products’ ingredient lists but should not carry any form of claims (except for permitted compositional claims).

 • Another notable finding was that several product labels in Cambodia, Indonesia, Lao PDR, the Philippines, and Viet Nam were neither in English nor in the local language.
 Companies must ensure controlled sales of their products to only reach the intended markets, and that they are available in the local language of the consumers to ensure awareness of the product and its appropriate use.